loanmarket/career-ladder/Engineering.md

 - I learning to reliably deliver successful projects by applying good practices when leading teams.
 - I am focussed on helping my peers grow, sharing what I have learned and encouraging others to do the same.
 - I facilitate ongoing, net-positive and productive communication in the team.
+- I participate and have a strong voice in the hiring of new team members.

 #### I am emerging as a driver for technical and business opportunities.

 - I am looking for new opportunities and thinking beyond what we are creating today.
 - I am comfortable with building a product vision with a Product Manager and Engineering Manager based on their business needs, regardless of whether this involves technology or otherwise.
+- I know we need to be able to measure performance and progress in the team and in the adoption of our software.
+I am constantly looking for ways to understand what we have achieved.

 #### I am investing back into Loan Market.

+- I am becoming a trusted voice in Loan Market and my opinions and ideas seem to carry some weight.
 - I am mentoring another team member, deliberately helping them to round out their skill set.
 - I am sharing my on-the-job learning and experiences with others so they can be more effective in their roles.
 - I am known as someone who looks for opportunities to invest into the business.

+---

 ## Principal Architect
 > I epitomise and embody engineering and behavioural excellence that Loan Market aspires to.
 I have a wealth of experience and readily share it with all teams, both technical and non-technical.